axiom-crypto/halo2-lib/hashes/zkevm/src/keccak/README.md

 - `lookup_key` can be cheaply derived from a bytes input.
 Specs can be found at `keccak::component::encode::encode_native_input`.
 Also `keccak::component::encode` provides some utilities to encode bytes inputs in halo2-lib.
 - `hash_lo`/`hash_hi` are low/high 128 bits of the corresponding Keccak result.

-There 2 ways to publish circuit outputs:
+There are 2 ways to publish circuit outputs:

 - Publish all these 3 columns as 3 public instance columns.
 - Publish the commitment of all these 3 columns as a single public instance.